top of page

 We grow in compassion.

-We don't grow in shame.
-We grow in compassion and love.
+We humans don't grow well in shame or pressure.
+We grow most naturally in compassion and love.

 I will stand with you while you meet what blocks you from loving yourself.